-If you know a Debater, you'll know they have a way with words.
+If you know a Visionary, you'll know they have a way with words.
 Their wit and ability to craft discussions make them enigmatic and intriguing to others who don't have that skill.
 Their communication style is often known to be confident and quick-thinking, with the ability to craft ideas together in new and novel ways.
 The resulting discussion is informative, entertaining, and incredibly charming.

 When this is combined with a challenging problem, ENTPs can become very energetic, and their enthusiasm for the subject is impressive.
 For an ENTP, putting in long hours and staying late nights is not an issue if they are passionate about the cause.

-Debaters are also considered highly confident people.
+Visionaries are also considered highly confident people.
 They have no trouble believing in their own abilities and intellect.
 Because of this, criticism or failure are not permanent setbacks, and they like to carry on with their projects with complete faith that their ideas will eventually pay off.

 Along with this enthusiasm is their love of trying new things.
-Debaters do not back away from taking on new challenges, even when others might hesitate and hold themselves back.
+Visionaries do not back away from taking on new challenges, even when others might hesitate and hold themselves back.
 Their ability to dive into new situations helps them explore new avenues and grow as an individual.
 ENTPs excel most when they let out their spontaneous and adventurous side and are passionate about causes that matter most to them.